-Knox students enjoy excellent computing facilities, with comprehensive Internet connectivity via a campus-wide wireless network.
-In addition, computer laboratories are readily available, and the department has acquired a multi-processor Linux servers.
+Knox students enjoy excellent computing facilities, with comprehensive Internet connectivity via a campus-wide wireless network, and readily available computer laboratories.
 Two smaller laboratories containing Macintosh computers are also used for lab work in upper level classes and are available for individual work outside of class.
+The department has acquired multicore Linux servers, and virtual reality (VR) headsets and sensors.

-Computer Science majors all take several core courses at the 100 and 200 level, and choose advanced courses based on their preferences and career goals.
-Those students with particular individual interests are encouraged to pursue independent research through independent study courses, summer research programs, or a College Honors project.
-Students considering careers in engineering should read the catalog description of the cooperative engineering program.
+Computer Science majors take several core courses at the 100 and 200 level, and choose advanced courses based on their preferences and career goals.
+Students with particular individual interests are encouraged to pursue independent research through independent study courses, summer research programs, or a College Honors project.
+Students considering careers in engineering should read the catalog description of the cooperative 3-2 engineering program.